Autism Test for Teens

 How should responses be selected?

-Choose the option that best matches the child’s usual behavior across settings, not an isolated event.
-If uncertain, use the most typical pattern observed over time.
+Choose the option that best matches the child's usual behavior across different settings — not based on an isolated or unusual event.
+If uncertain about a particular item, use the most consistent pattern observed over time across home, school, and social environments.

 How should the results be used?

 Scores indicate whether follow-up evaluation or support may be warranted.
-Results are not a diagnosis and should be interpreted alongside clinical judgment and additional information.
+Results should be interpreted alongside developmental history and clinical judgment.
+Where traits appear elevated, the recommended next step is to discuss findings with a developmental pediatrician or child psychologist.

 WHAT THE TEST MEASURES